DrMattG/TechBk1/content/ExperimentalDesign.FullDraft.md

 surrounding area, introduction of invasive species, etc.).
-This experimental protocol is referred to as a BACI design (before-after, control-impact) and can be a powerful method for assessing the effects of a single treatment (Stewart-Oaten and Bence 2001); however, it is inherently unreplicated.
+This experimental protocol is referred to as a BACI design (before-after, control-impact) and can be a powerful method for assessing the effects of a single treatment
+\[@doi:10.1890/0012-9615(2001)071\[0305:TASVIE\]2.0.CO;2\]; however, it
+is inherently unreplicated.
 There is only one dammed river, and it is obviously unfeasible to dam more rivers to try to increase the number of replicates.
-This lack of replication does not imply that ecosystem-level or BACI studies are not informative; in fact, unreplicated studies may be highly valuable and are often the only way to study large, complex, or difficult-to-manipulate systems (Hurlbert 1984, Johnson 2002).
-The important point is that researchers must be careful about generalizing results from an unreplicated study (Hurlbert 1984).
+This lack of replication does not imply that ecosystem-level or BACI studies are not informative; in fact, unreplicated studies may be highly valuable and are often the only way to study large, complex, or difficult-to-manipulate systems
+\[@doi:10.2307/1942661;@doi:10.2307/3802926\].
+The important point is that researchers must be careful about generalizing results from an unreplicated study \[@doi:10.2307/1942661\].
 The results from the BACI study described above may show that the fish community changed after dam construction, but the results apply only to the effects of that particular dam.
 Without replication, there is no way of assessing if the results from this particular dam are reflective of general effects of dams on fish communities.

 ## Controls

-The word “control” can apply to multiple different topics in experimental design (Johnson 2002).
+The word “control” can apply to multiple different topics in experimental design \[@doi:10.2307/3802926\].
 One of the most common uses is to refer to a control treatment, which is an experimental unit that has either received no treatment or a sham treatment.
 Proper control treatments are a critical component of experiments, as they provide a baseline value with which to compare results from experimental treatments.
 If we are interested in determining how vegetation cover affects nest success of common pheasants (*Phasianus colchicus*), we could locate 30 nests, remove 50% of the vegetation within 2 m of the